Robert V. Hogg: Honors

 Hogg has been recognized internationally as a leading researcher in statistics and as an exemplary professor of statistics who has served as a public spokesperson for the profession.
 Hogg has had a particularly visible role in the United States, where he was elected as President of the American Statistical Association (ASA), serving in 1988.
 One of the ASA President's tasks is to arrange an annual meeting, and Hogg's diligence was rewarded by the ASA staff, who presented him with the name tag, "Boss Hogg" (after the name of a character in the television series The Dukes of Hazzard).
-Three years after Hogg had served as President, he was awarded the ASA’s Founder’s Award in 1991.
+Hogg was awarded the American Statistical Association Founders Award in 1991.

 In 1993 Hogg received the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics.

 Hogg's 70th birthday was marked by a conference organized by the Institute of Mathematical Statistics, whose proceedings were published as a special issue of Communications in Statistics – Theory and Methods in 1996; in the conference proceedings, a list of Hogg's publications appears on pages 2467–2481.

 For his research in nonparametric statistics, Hogg received the Gottfried Noether Senior Scholar Award in 2001.

 Hogg has also been internationally active on behalf of the statistics profession.
 Hogg is a Fellow of the Institute of Mathematical Statistics, which awarded him its Carver Medal.
 Hogg is also an Elected Member of the International Statistical Institute.